bikeNomad/micropython-tv-b-gone/README.md

   - Toshiba
 ## Installation and usage
 Copy all the files from the `firmware` directory to your ESP32's root directory.
-After a reset, the ESP32 will run the code in `firmware/main.py` and will go into deep sleep until the button is pressed.
+After a reset, the ESP32 will send all the codes and will go into deep sleep until the button is pressed.
 When the button is pressed, the ESP32 will wake up and start sending IR codes.
 ## Capturing new codes
-If you want to capture new codes, you can use the `firmware/capture.py` script.
-Get into the MicroPython REPL and hit Ctrl-C to interrupt the main.py script.
+If you want to capture new codes, get into the MicroPython REPL and hit Ctrl-C in the 3 seconds after the codes are sent.
-Then type `import capture` and follow the instructions.
-After you have quit entering codes, the ESP32 will reset and will be ready to send the codes you entered.
+After you have quit capturing codes, the ESP32 will will be ready to send the codes you entered the next time you push the button.
 ## Code structure
 The representation of each of the codes in `firmware/codes.py` is a tuple with periods in microseconds.
 Each code may have an optional name as a string as the first member of the tuple.
 I used the universal remote's own code numbers as the names.
+This is the same representation as the captured codes in the `captured` directory.
 ## Configuration
 See [`firmware/config.py`](firmware/config.py) for the configuration options.
 ### Circuit-related configuration